So far, so good. I’m getting through the resolution list.

-I haven’t been inspired much to write a major story since I started designing Cottonseeds, other than a few short stories (which you can get for free in The Vault).
+I haven’t been inspired much to write a major story since I started designing Cottonseeds, other than a few short stories.
 Working on both the script and artwork takes a lot of brain work, and it’s draining.
 Part of why I decided to commit to a new resolution is because I’ve been alternating between different creative projects so that Cottonseeds doesn’t burn me out, and keep the creative juices flowing.
 But then I realized last month that made me feel and look like I was just flitting around and never finishing anything I start.
 It’s never good to be burned-out, but it’s even worse to look like a non-committal flake.

 I’m an artist, but not a flake.
 There is a difference.
 Really.

 I would love nothing more than show everyone the step-by-step process I go through when I develop ideas, but the truth is, I can’t put it words.
 I thought about creating an online forum so I could post updates, but I can’t guarantee a posting schedule.
 I just don’t work that way.
 All I can do is show the final result, and I have no idea when that will happen.
 It could take months, or years, or die on the operating table.

 But here’s the thing.
 This recent story idea is the strongest idea I’ve had in long time.
 I have a solid feeling about this idea.
 It could be a while before I finish the first draft, but somehow I know it’ll happen… eventually.